vidanov/lambda-nodejs-lightsail-backup/README.md

 Follow the instructions here for the setup.
 It is easy!
 We will use an AWS Serverless repository to install a Lambda function that will be scheduled to create Lightsail snapshots for you.

-**Note:** you can use as an alternative you can use this  [Serverless script](serverless/README.md) and instructions for it created by Angel Abad Cerdeira.
+**Note:** you can use as an alternative this  [Serverless script](serverless/README.md) and instructions for it created by Angel Abad Cerdeira.
 It is more technical, you will need to install [Serverless](https://serverless.com), but it is faster to deploy for multiple Lightsail instances or automate it even more.

 # Setup instructions